AdamT84/rock-paper-scissors-lizard-spock/README.md

     - Font Awesome was used to import social media icons into the footer.

 - [Am I Responsive](https://ui.dev/amiresponsive#/)
-    - Am I Responsive was used to create the mockup at the top of the README and to ensure responsive design throughout the project.
+    - Am I Responsive was used to create the mock-up at the top of the README and to ensure responsive design throughout the project.

 ## Testing

-Information on testing performed is locatated in a seperate testing file [Here](/TESTING.MD)
+Information on testing performed is located in a separate testing file [Here](/TESTING.md)

 ## Bugs

 ### Solved bugs

 I experienced an issue after making a change to my functions, I removed the need for one called getScore which in turn would call two other functions one being updateScores.
 I didn't delete getScore or update an onclick that was calling this function.
-This meant I was getting an error stating I had an undelcared function in my code when checking the Javascript with JSHint.
+This meant I was getting an error stating I had an undeclared function in my code when checking the Javascript with JSHint.
 I then deleted the getScore function which then broke my scoring panel, meaning the player and computer scores stopped working.
-After some debugging I discovered this was due to the onclick function, which I updated to call the correct function and not getResult which solved the issue.
+After some debugging, I discovered this was due to the onclick function, which I updated to call the correct function and not getResult which solved the issue.

 ### Unfixed bugs